-This is arguably the most crucial consideration for resistance training in your 50s.
+Paying attention to how your body feels is arguably the most crucial consideration for resistance training in your 50s.

 A protein shake and a nap later, you’ll feel recovered and ready to go again.

-As a man in your 50s, pushing yourself harder than necessary could keep you from training for a week or more.
+However, as a man in your 50s, pushing yourself harder than necessary could keep you from training for a week or more.